eshuka/eshuka.github.io/menu/about.md

 ## Projects

-Researched and Developed Vision AI technologies.
+Researched and Developed Vision AI technologies. <\br>
 Used Python and C/C++, and deployed a model using Pytorch, Onnx and TensorRT, Docker, Triton Inference Server, Kubernetes

 - Developed Large Vision Model Weight Lightening and Optimiation (2023.1 - current)